-Eighth-Grade Multilingual Learners/English Learners Meeting Expectations in Math and English Language Arts, Rhode Island, 2022
+Math and English Language Arts, Rhode Island, 2022

 Source: Rhode Island Department of Education, Rhode Island Comprehensive Assessment System (RICAS), October 2022.
-Note: Recently exited students refers to students who have exited ESOL or bilingual education programs in the past 3 years but are not yet fully English proficient.

 Multilingual students are an incredible asset to all of Rhode Island.
 However, research shows that we have much work to do to ensure these students have what they need to succeed.
-In our newest Issue Brief, Multilingual Learners in Rhode Island, we reported on the educational outcomes and disparities within this subgroup of students.
+In our Issue Brief, Multilingual Learners in Rhode Island, we reported on the educational outcomes and disparities within this subgroup of students.
 For example, in 2022, 14% of third grade MLL/EL students met expectations in math, compared to 39% of non-MLL students, and 10% met expectations in English language arts on the Rhode Island Comprehensive Assessment System (RICAS), compared to 41% of non-MLL students.
-In addition, the overall four-year high school graduation rate for the Class of 2021 was 84%, while the rate for MLLs/ELs was only 69%.
+In addition, the overall four-year high school graduation rate for the Class of 2022 was 83%, while the rate for MLLs/ELs was only 68%.

 For decades, the education system had discouraged using programs other than traditional English language education, focusing on English-only material.
-However, with the growing number of MLLs/ELs in 2021 alone, there were over 3,600 dual-language programs in the U.S. (80% in Spanish and 9% in Chinese).
-During the 2020-2021 school year, dual language programs were offered in the Central Falls, Pawtucket, Providence, and South Kingstown school districts and at the Rhode Island School for the Deaf and International Charter School.
+However, with the growing number of MLLs/ELs in 2022 alone, there were over 3,600 dual-language programs in the U.S. (80% in Spanish and 9% in Chinese).
+During the 2021-2022 school year, dual language programs were offered in the Central Falls, Pawtucket, Providence, and South Kingstown school districts and at the Rhode Island School for the Deaf and International Charter School.